 HEAD>

-Whenever possible, practical, and safe to do so, we operate under sail -- though the gods do sometimes decree that we will row against the wind ... both ways...and occasionally, if we have really angered them, also against the tides...
+Whenever possible, practical, and safe to do so, we operate under sail -- though the gods do sometimes decree that we will row against the wind ... both ways...and occasionally, if we have really angered them, also against the tides and currents...
 Docking and similar maneuvers are performed under oar power.
 All members and, if along as part of the crew, guests, who are physically able to are expected to row.
 Even if there is a full crew of regular members, guests will be given the opportunity to row unless conditions or special requirements such as for filming, require a full compliment of experienced rowers.
-Rowers are shifted from port to starboard sides (with a break) in a regular pattern, usually 40 minutes on and 20 minutes off for each of the three rowing watches.
+Rowers are shifted from port to starboard sides in a regular pattern, usually 40 minutes on and 20 minutes off for each of the three rowing watches.
 Non-rowers, or those off watch, may be lookouts, steersmen/steerswomen handling the helm, preparing the rigging for sailing, keeping the log, serving as Bilgemaster, rehydrating themselves, etc.

 The Gyrfalcon is used either in independent voyage operations in sheltered waters, or occasionally as an afterboat (dinghy/tender) for the ship.
 As an afterboat she can ferry as many as 4 persons ashore on each trip, with the fifth rowing back to the ship.
-She has also been used to scout out ahead of the ship in shallow waters, and on water and provision runs when inconvenient or impractical to take the ship for such purposes.
+She has also been used to scout out ahead of the ship in shallow waters, and for water and provision runs when inconvenient or impractical to take the ship for such purposes.
 Because of her light weight and shallow draft, the Gyrfalcon is ideal for riverine operations, and short portages can be done by either carrying her or sledging her along on her keel.
 She is not, however, suitable for long distances solo voyages, or for overnight voyages, due to her very limited stowage space and low, narrow thwarts.
 When trailered to a launch site, her trailer remains dry while four or more crew hand her into the water or recover her and lift her onto the trailer cradle.

 TO RETURN TO THE MAIN MENU PAGE MAIN MENU